11 November 2009

 In all my years of business, all of my clients except two, have come through a referral or some form of personal connection.
 The ones that didn't came through an RFP for a large energy company, and the other by using SEO for my online stock photography.
 My social media is being-in-the-same-room social, as opposed to the box social.
 My most successful social media tool is actually getting out and being social at events, parties, and by simply staying personally connected with friends and acquaintances.

 Doing what I do is my best method of self-promotion.
 People show their friends and colleagues photos I've taken.
 They tell a story about an experience they had while working with me or taking one of my seminars.
 They endorse me.
 That is the best way to get new business.
 I'm not a big star in the social media galaxy.
 I'm not writing for one of the top 10 photography blogs.
 Total strangers who read my blogs or see my web site don't know me so they probably won't hire me.
 I don't strive for hits, links, adwords, stumbles, or tweets.
 If I get them great, but I don't worry about my stats.
 I don't compare myself to other photographers.
 I don't try to steal their clients.
-I have a small humble business that serves a small group of really awesome clients, If I want to serve them well, I can't be too concerned about all the hype and latest tricks surrounding social media.
+I have a small humble business that serves a small group of really awesome clients.
+If I want to serve them well, I can't be too concerned about all the hype and latest tricks surrounding social media.
 Instead, I need to spend that time doing what I do even better.

 Besides, soon enough something new will come along and then everyone will flock to it.